Small-Batch Cinnamon Rolls

 Ingredient Notes

-• Instant Yeast—Also called rapid-rise or fast-acting yeast.
+- Instant Yeast: Also called rapid-rise or fast-acting yeast.
 Be sure to use freshly or recently opened yeast.

-• Buttermilk—This adds extra richness to baked goods.
+- Buttermilk: This adds extra richness to baked goods.

-• Ground Cinnamon (not pictured)—Use fresh or recently opened cinnamon for the best flavor.
+- Ground Cinnamon (not pictured): Use fresh or recently opened cinnamon for the best flavor.

 It’s important to note that when making substitutions in recipes, the texture and flavor may be slightly different.
-However, these substitutes are the best options if you are looking to change the original recipe.
+However, these substitutes are the best options for changing the original recipe.

 Ingredient Substitutions